jsiegenthaler/homebridge-samsungtvht/README.md

 #### Supported Key Codes
 Commonly used remote control key codes are supplied as defaults, but you can customise the key codes as you wish.
-See the [samsung-tvht wiki](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki) for full details of all key codes.
+See the Wiki [Key Codes](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki/Key-Codes) page for full details of all key codes.